ricwtk/HTMLPresenter/README.md

 Development
 ===========
 At the early stage of development, this system will utilise XMLHTTPRequest to write the file.
 However, this means a local server will be needed to edit and save the presentation.
+This will hopefully be improved to eliminate the need of a server-side request or script.

+The final aim of the system will be a standalone system, which you can just copy and paste to use it on any of the computer.